sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br><br>

-### Always perform a full resource replacement with the payload on a successful `PUT` request.
+### Always perform a full resource replacement with the payload on a successful `PUT` request
 When handling a `PUT` request, the API should replace the entire resource at the specified URL with the data provided in the request payload.
 This ensures that the resource is fully updated according to the client's submission, with any missing fields in the payload leading to their corresponding fields in the resource being removed or set to their default